TabletopsAndAnvils/Foundry-Stream-Module/README.md

 ## Configuration ##
 - `Twitch Channel` - This is your Twitch stream name.
 - `User Name` - For your Twitch username or registered bot name, to be used in the future for sending messages back to Twitch.
 CAPITALIZATION is important in order to catch echoing messages.
 - `Twitch OAuth Token` - OAuth token for the user above.
 Without it you will only be able to recieve messages but rolls, chat etc will not be sent to Twitch.
+If you do not have a OAuth token for your Twitch stream, simply log in to Twitch with your browser, open a tab and go to https://twitchapps.com/tmi/ - follow the prompts and your OAuth token will be generated.
 - `Out to Twitch` - Check to send Foundry chat messages to Twitch channel.
 - `Recieve Twitch` - Enable to recieve messages from your configured Twitch channel.
 - `Moderation Access Level` - Every once in a while a GM may need help with moderating a Twitch channel.
 Enter a number between 1 and 4 to give access to that level or higher.
 1] Player 2] Trusted 3] Assistant GM 4] Game Master.